micheleAlberto/trackClosure/interactiveTracking.md

 implementa funzioni per realizzare una chiusura robusta controllando ad ogni inserimento di punto
 ##interactiveClosure.py
+live benchmark_file epipolar_geometry_file image_directory omvg_dir

+*   run an oracle based tracking benchmark
+*   For every connected components of the benchmark many edge permutations are simulated.
+*   An edge permutation is a permutation of the list of edges that are observable for the connected components.
+*   An edge is a match between 2 keypoints of a single connected component, validated by the provided epipolar geometries.
+*   For each sampled edge permutations the merging process is performed and validated against the oracle
+*   For each connected component a performance profile is returned as a dictionary value mapped by the connected component identifier
+*   a performance profile is a pair of floats : correctness and completeness
+*   correctness is the probability that tracks produced by the merge process are correct
+*   a track is correct if all the keypoint of the track belong to the same oracle
+*   completeness is the average number of keypoints correctly labeled in the cc.
+*   a keypoint is correctly labeled if its oracle is the same as the (relative) majority of the keypoints of the track
 ### make_merge_with_validation(radius,gEpG)

 provide an implementation of a merge function usign multiview validation